 Perhaps the most famous novel written by Russian author Fyodor Dostoevsky.
-Originally in Russian under the title Prestuplenie i nakazanie (Преступление и наказание)A moody university student named Raskolnikov murders an old moneylender who has been exploiting her clients, but accidentally also kills the woman's innocent, feeble-minded half-sister after she wanders in on the murder scene.
+Originally in Russian under the title Prestuplenie i nakazanie (Преступлéние и наказáние)A moody university student named Raskolnikov murders an old moneylender who has been exploiting her clients, but accidentally also kills someone else.
 He struggles with the ramifications of his actions through the novel.
-While ruminating over his crime, he deals with visiting family, a nosy friend who falls in love with his engaged sister, an implacable police detective, Porfiry, who plays mindgames with him, the all-too-obvious faults in his own ‹bermensch theories, and his budding relationship with a prostitute and her poor family.Translated into English many times, and Detective Porfiry is a primary inspiration for the title character of the ColumboTV Movie series.If you came here expecting Crime and Punishment Series, please fix the link.
+While ruminating over his crime, he deals with visiting family, a nosy friend who falls in love with his engaged sister, an implacable police detective, Porfiry, who plays mindgames with him, the all-too-obvious faults in his own Übermensch theories, and his budding relationship with a prostitute and her poor family.Translated into English many times, and Detective Porfiry is a primary inspiration for the title character of the ColumboTV Movie series.If you came here expecting Crime and Punishment Series, please fix the link.

 Distant Finale: About a year and a half after the main events of the book.

-Driven to Suicide: Svidrigajlov, and subverted with Raskolnikov; Everyone thinks that he'll rather kill himself than go to prison and Raskolnikov even goes to the river as an attempt to drown himself, but he doesn't have the courage to do it and eventually realizes, that he'll have to take responsibility for his actions.
+Driven to Suicide: Svidrigajlov, and subverted with Raskolnikov.
+Everyone thinks that he'll kill himself rather than go to prison and Raskolnikov even goes to the river in an attempt to drown himself, but he doesn't have the courage to do it and eventually realizes, that he'll have to take responsibility for his actions.

 The Power of Love: Nihilism and pride fuel most of the actions of the book.
 This is the only thing that stands in their way.
 It's enough.